 ACOUSTIC & FOLK RECORDING

-Eastwood Records has worked on a number of acoustic recording projects with solo artists, singer songwriters and folk groups, including Stefano Giaccone, who fronted Italian 'hardcore folk' band Franti in the 1980s, up-and-coming Arabic soul singer Juliana Yazbeck, and Hayward & Parsons, the unaccompanied folk duo that grew out of A Walk Around Britain and now campaigns on behalf of the British Pilgrimage Trust.
+Eastwood Records has worked on a number of acoustic recording projects with solo artists, singer songwriters and folk groups, including Stefano Giaccone, who fronted Italian 'hardcore folk' band Franti in the 1980s, world-fusion group Kabantu, Arabic soul singer Juliana Yazbeck and Hayward & Parsons, the unaccompanied folk duo that grew out of A Walk Around Britain and now campaigns on behalf of the British Pilgrimage Trust.

 We can provide production and engineering for acoustic lineups with a variety of instruments, and are happy to arrange parts for guitar-based ensembles, string sections, woodwind and more.
 In terms of acoustics and workflow, location recording is the recommended format for these sorts of projects.
 A live room setup with good sight lines and sufficient time to establish a decent sound is key.

-Classic German microphone models, such as the models listed here, were designed to operate optimally with sufficient space between the performer and capsule.
+Classic German microphones were designed to operate optimally with sufficient distance between the performer and capsule.
 As well as providing a well-balanced and rich sound, judicious microphone placement allows the acoustics of the recording space to be captured on the recording, which accounts for the 'roomy' sound of many postwar records.
-Likewise, the use of pressure-operated true omnidirectional microphones, which has fallen out of favour in non-classical circles, enables the full audio bandwidth to be captured in all its glory.
+Pressure-operated omnidirectional microphones, used on classic 1960s British blues LPs but now out of favour in non-classical circles , enable the full audio bandwidth to be captured in all its glory.

 Recording on a digital system with generous headroom margins also provides many of the sonic benefits associated with analogue audio.
 Firstly, it leads to a beautifully open sound by capturing transients and dynamics in full.
 Secondly, it reduces the risk of digital summing errors, which leads to a correspondingly natural sound.
 Finally, sensible gain staging means that digital plugins operate efficiently and within their limits.
 Compressors and other dynamics processors behave as our ears expect them to, which ultimately helps the mix to sound more 'analogue'.